hashicorp/consul/website/source/intro/getting-started/agent.html.markdown

 By gracefully leaving, Consul notifies other cluster members that the node _left_.
 If you had forcibly killed the agent process, other members of the cluster would have detected that the node _failed_.
-When a member leaves, it's services and checks are removed from the catalog.
-When a member fails, it's health is simply marked as critical, but is not removed from the catalog.
+When a member leaves, its services and checks are removed from the catalog.
+When a member fails, its health is simply marked as critical, but is not removed from the catalog.
 Consul will automatically try to reconnect to _failed_ nodes, which allows it to recover from certain network conditions, while _left_ nodes are no longer contacted.